 Moreover, in recent years, the studies of animal personalities were much more frequent.

 The work of Marc Berkoff as discussed in his book The Emotional Lives of Animals: A Leading Scientist Explores Animal Joy, Sorrow, and Empathy ― and Why They Matter is probably the most significant and broadest, based on many years of studying social communication in different species.
-This book helped us realize how rich are emotional lives of animals and change how we treat them.
+This book helped us realize how rich are emotional lives of animals are and change how we treat them.

 Is Your Dog Introvert or Extrovert?